+Mary was Police and she wasn’t very good, she was corrupt, she was very good at being corrupt.
+It became a case between Mary and Malcolm.
 Mary had a little lamb they’d all scream and giggle when she arrived for her shifts.
 She and her colleagues were the Lakeside Highway Patrol.
 They knew they were arseholes.
-They all tried extra hard to be so and very happy when their efforts were acknowledged by those public types they dealt with.
+Everyone seemed to try extra hard to be so and very happy when their efforts were acknowledged by those public types they dealt with.
 The public BBQ chat was another matter.

 Now Mary could be described as a real C and she took great pleasure in catching public types, more often than not, completely innocent ones.
 She didn’t issue many tickets per se but operated a cash and release system.
 She caught you, you paid and you’d be on your way.
 Mary was devious enough to put the average amount through the system, but so incredibly proactive she creamed the cream from the top of her work.